Modern virtue names pick up where the Puritans left off.

 Of course, we’re still using plenty of virtuous names from earlier eras.
 Think of Felicity and Grace, Faith and Mercy.
 They’d feel right at home on Plymouth Rock way back when, or on a playground right now.

-But the last few decades have seen a rise in modern virtue names.
-Some lean a little bolder.
+The last few decades have seen a rise in all-new, fresh and modern virtue names.
+Some seem a little bolder.
 Many are less specifically Christian.
 And while subtle picks like Sage make the list, more of them feel like they’re straight out of the dictionary.
 They’re word names with big meanings – sometimes ones that could be tough to live up to.

 And yes, as they become more and more mainstream, we’re less likely to notice if Maverick is a little bit of a rule-follower or Chance likes to play it safe.